abraunegg/onedrive/docs/INSTALL.md

 *   Debian, available from the package repository as [onedrive](https://packages.debian.org/sid/net/onedrive)
 *   Fedora, available via package repositories as [onedrive](https://koji.fedoraproject.org/koji/packageinfo?packageID=26044)
 *   NixOS, use package `onedrive` either by adding it to `configuration.nix` or by using the command `nix-env -iA <channel name>.onedrive`.
 This does not install a service.
 To install a service, use unstable channel (will stabilize in 20.09) and add `services.onedrive.enable=true` in `configuration.nix`.
 You can also add a custom package using the `services.onedrive.package` option (recommended since package lags upstream).
 Enabling the service installs a default package too (based on the channel).
 You can also add multiple onedrive accounts trivially, see [documentation](https://github.com/NixOS/nixpkgs/pull/77734#issuecomment-575874225)`.
-*   openSUSE, available for Tumbleweed as [onedrive](https://software.opensuse.org/package/onedrive) - just install using: `zypper in onedrive`
+*   openSUSE, available for Tumbleweed as [onedrive](https://software.opensuse.org/package/onedrive)
 *   Slackware, available from the slackbuilds.org repository as [onedrive](https://slackbuilds.org/repository/14.2/network/onedrive/)
 *   Solus, available from the package repository as [onedrive](https://dev.getsol.us/search/query/FB7PIf1jG9Z9/#R)
 *   Ubuntu, available as a package from the following PPA [onedrive](https://launchpad.net/~yann1ck/+archive/ubuntu/onedrive)